zmievsa/cadwyn/docs/reference.md

 ##### StreamingResponse and FileResponse migrations

-Migrations for `fastapi.responses.StreamingResponse` and `fastapi.responses.FileResponse` are not directly supported yet ([1](https://github.com/zmievsa/cadwyn/issues/125), [2](https://github.com/zmievsa/cadwyn/issues/126)).
-However, you can use `response._response` attribute to get access to the original `StreamingResponse` or `FileResponse` and modify it in any way you wish.
+Migrations for the bodies of `fastapi.responses.StreamingResponse` and `fastapi.responses.FileResponse` are not directly supported yet ([1](https://github.com/zmievsa/cadwyn/issues/125), [2](https://github.com/zmievsa/cadwyn/issues/126)).
+However, you can use `ResponseInfo._response` attribute to get access to the original `StreamingResponse` or `FileResponse` and modify it in any way you wish within your migrations.

 ### Pydantic 2 RootModel migration warning